Tavian Banks: College career

-NFL career
+Professional career

-Banks was drafted by the Jacksonville Jaguars in the fourth round of the 1998 NFL Draft, the same draft in which Jaguars great Fred Taylor was drafted in the first round.
+Banks was drafted by the Jacksonville Jaguars in the fourth round of the 1998 NFL draft, the same draft in which Jaguars great Fred Taylor was drafted in the first round.
 After a promising start to the 1999 season, Banks suffered a major knee injury during a game against the Atlanta Falcons.
 Banks tore the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), and fibular collateral ligament (LCL) in his left knee and missed over two years due to surgery and rehab.
 Banks attempted a comeback with the New Orleans Saints in 2002.
 He was named to the practice squad in 2003.
 Banks was placed on waivers by the Saints in at the conclusion of the 2004 season.

 Coaching career

-Banks served as assistant running backs coach for the Louisville Cardinals in 2006, but decided to leave the team when head coach Bobby Petrino left for the Atlanta Falcons.
+Banks served as the assistant running backs coach for the Louisville Cardinals in 2006, but decided to leave the team when head coach Bobby Petrino left for the Atlanta Falcons.
 Currently, Banks is the C.E.O. of Carpe Diem Sports Enhancement in Yorkville, Illinois.
-He is currently a running backs coach at Naperville Central Highschool.
+He is currently a running backs coach at Naperville Central High School.

-In 2008 Tavian Banks was inducted into Iowa High School Sports Hall of Fame, and in 2009 he was elected to Quad-City Sports Hall of Fame.
+In 2008, Banks was inducted into the Iowa High School Sports Hall of Fame, and in 2009 he was elected to the Quad City Sports Hall of Fame.